CaiMugino/16java/README.md

 # 16java
+HELLOW WORLD AND HELLOW JAVA
-for java class in 16
+for java class in 2016